offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench numbered constraint toolbar buttons](freecad_sketcher_numbered_constraint_toolbar_buttons.png)

-To create a Distance Dimension constraint_FC, select the element_FC (e.g., line), elements_FC (e.g., line and arc), or element_FC components (points on a line).
+To create a Distance Dimension constraint_FC, select either ...

+* an element_FC (e.g., line)
+* a pair of items, where each item can be either an element_FC or a sub-element_FC (e.g., line and arc, point and a line, point and a point).

 Then, use toolbar button 1 to present a drop-down and select Distance Dimension (keyboard shortcut K,D).
 A pop-up will ask for the length value.
 Once the constraint_FC has been created, press Esc to exit.

 Distance Dimension works on the elements_FC most users expect (e.g., distance between two points, distance of a line).
 It also works on other elements_FC.
 For example, Distance Dimension can be applied to point and a line, an arc, two circles / arcs, a line and a circle / arc,